sergeych/mp_stools/README.md

 ## Base64

 Why?
-Simply because under JS there is no "good" way to convert to/from ByteArray (or Uint8Array) that works well everywhere, does not require NPM dependencies, work synchronously (I know how it could be made almost portable with promises) and in a correct way everywhere.
-So the wheel is reinvented again and works same kotlin-way on all 3
-platforms:
+Because, for example, in JS,
+there is no good way to convert to/from ByteArray
+(or Uint8Array)that always works well and does not require NPM dependencies that work synchronously.

+I know how it could be made almost portable with promises, though.
+So, here is an implementation that works well everywhere with the same interface.
+The wheel is reinvented one more time.

 ~~~
 val src = byteArrayOf(1,3,4,4)